tarayuen/tarayuen.github.io/README.md

 # Tara Yuen

-*Photographer, Designer, & Future Engineer*
+*Product Manager, Photographer, & Aspiring Engineer*

 This is my personal website!
-Check it out at https://www.tarayuen.me
+Check it out at www.tarayuen.com